mariusmucenicu/mind-games/docs/README.md

 ## How can I contribute?
 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

-- **Performance-wise**, this is just a fun project, however one should not wait like seconds between requests and responses.
 - Before filing an **issue** or submitting a **pull request** please make sure you read the [project's contribution guidelines](https://github.com/mariusmucenicu/mind-games/blob/master/docs/CONTRIBUTING.md).
+- **Performance-wise**:
+    - This is just a fun project, however, one shouldn't wait like seconds between requests and responses.